 - His brother William Larimer Mellon Jr, gets lost in the gossip despite his astounding humanitarian efforts.
 Reflecting upon the Mellon monies and a life of privilege, Larry Mellon once stated "Wealth really can't work for you.
 Either you get a cockeyed notion of your own importance or you get an inferiority complex.
 I guess [the latter] is what I had.
 Once I got the idea that dollars were foolish, the people chasing them seemed foolish."
 Inspired by Albert Schweitzer, Larry Mellon decided to return to college in his late 30s to become a physician.
 After graduating from Tulane University at age 45, he and his second wife Gwen established l'Hôpital Schweitzer in 1956 some 90 miles northwest of Port-au-Prince, Haiti.
 They devoted the rest of their lives to serving the people of that horribly impoverished country, working in an atmosphere of mutual respect for Voodoo priest-healers whose cultural practices traditional missionaries would have immediately tried to expunge.

-- Western Pennsylvania music lovers have never gotten over the closing of the Graffiti Showcase Cafe, a venue for live music for 26 years, when the entirety of the former Oakland warehouse housing Grafitti was purchased by Cordelia's son David Scaife in 2000.
-Scaife had been storing his multi-million dollar collection of luxury automobiles in the adjacent car boutique, and chose to evict the rock-n-roll riff-raff so he could peacefully use the remainder of the warehouse for more fancy car storage space.
+- Western Pennsylvania music lovers have never gotten over the closing of the Graffiti Showcase Cafe, a venue for live music for 26 years, when the entirety of the former Oakland warehouse housing Grafitti was purchased by Richard M Scaife's son David in 2000.
+David Scaife had been storing his multi-million dollar collection of luxury automobiles in the adjacent car boutique.
+He ultimately decided it was time to evict the rock-n-roll riff-raff so he could peacefully use the remainder of the warehouse for more fancy car storage space.

 - Other Mellons have became punchline-famous because of their associations with the moral failings and political machinations of characters on the national stage.
-Witness, for example, Sarah's son Richard Mellon Scaife's obsession with the Clintons, which went on for decades.
-Or how the mental competency of Rachel Lambert "Bunny" Mellon (second wife of Andrew Mellon's son Paul) was called into question over her support of now-disgraced Senator John Edwards.
+Witness, for example, the obsession of Sarah's son Richard Mellon Scaife with the Clinton family, which went on for decades.
+Or consider how the mental competency of Rachel Lambert "Bunny" Mellon (a Mellon by marriage, she was the second wife of Andrew Mellon's son Paul) was called into question over her support of now-disgraced Senator John Edwards.

-- And then there's the drugs.
+- And then there are drugs.
 Peggy Hitchcock (daughter of Margaret Mellon Hitchcock, a sister of Matthew and Larry mentioned above) was married for a time to 1960s American counterculture leader Walter Howard Bowart, whom she met through mutual friend and former lover Timothy Leary.
 Yes, THAT Timothy Leary.
 Peggy Hitchcock participated in Leary's early psychedelic experiments.
-She introduced her brother William Mellon Hitchcock (sometimes called the Daddy Warbucks of the Counterculture) to Leary.
-Billy Hitchcock in turn made the family's secluded Millburn, New York estate available to Leary and his team of Harvard researchers, where they famously examined psychedelically-altered states of consciousness.
-So, right, it's not a stretch to say that we have the Mellon family money to thank for LSD!
-Hitchcock himself kept his distance from Leary and his trippy team and eventually evicted them from the "Big House" with things got out of control.
-However, he then bankrolled an extensive black-market LSD manufacturing and distribution operation from the West Coast.
+She introduced Leary to her brother William "Billy" Mellon Hitchcock, and he in turn became the Daddy Warbucks of the Counterculture.
+Billy made the family's secluded Millburn, New York estate available to Leary and his team of Harvard researchers, where they famously examined psychedelically-altered states of consciousness.
+So it's not a stretch to say that we have the Mellon family money to thank for LSD.
+Hitchcock himself kept his distance from Leary and his trippy team, and eventually evicted them from the "Big House" with things got out of control.
+However, he himself bankrolled an extensive black-market LSD manufacturing and distribution operation from the West Coast.
 He was fined and received a suspended sentence for his efforts after providing crucial testimony against some partners.

 But who was this woman?